 I had trouble deciding between French toast and the quiche.
 Ultimately, I went with the quiche.
 It was a combination of caramelized onions, roasted red pepper, fontina cheese, and a bit of rosemary.
 The pastry was flakey perfection and the combination of flavors made for a savory treat.

-Since a springtime visit to Chestnut Hill is all about the gardens, you will want to take a piece of the garden home.
+Since a springtime visit to Chestnut Hill is all about the gardens, you will want to bring a bit of the garden home.
 Before departing, pick up a brilliant bouquet of cut seasonal flowers from Robertson’s the local florist, which happens to be attached to Cake.
 These spring blooms will surely remind you of your delightful visit to Philadelphia’s Garden District for days to come.

 Where to Stay in Chestnut Hill